 - Transfer the brownie batter into the prepared pan and spread evenly using a spatula.

-- Bake 15 minutes on convection mode or 18 minutes or regular mode.
-You know the brownies are ready when the top is set, cracked, center is not jiggly but still soft.
+- Bake for 15 minutes on convection mode or for 18 minutes or regular mode.
+You know the brownies are ready when the top is set, cracked, and the center is not jiggly but still soft.

-- Remove from the oven and cool down 15 minutes into the pan.
-This step is very important to ensure the brownie hold and don't crumble so don't skip this step.
+- Remove from the oven and cool down for 15 minutes into the pan.
+This step is crucial to ensure the brownies hold and don't crumble, so don't skip this step.

 - Lift out the parchment paper from the pan to release your brownie and transfer onto a cooling rack.

-- Place the brownie immediately 10 minutes in the fridge (not longer) to set an create the most amazing fudgy texture.
+- Place the brownies immediately for 10 minutes in the fridge (not longer) to set and create the most amazing fudgy texture.

 - Remove from the fridge and slice into 12 squares.

 - Store the brownies into an airtight container for up to 4 days in the fridge or 2 days at room temperature.
-You can freeze your brownies, defrost 3 hours before.
+You can freeze your brownies, defrost them 3 hours before serving.